 Parties to such transactions should consider how this clarification may affect current plans to obtain a PPP loan or file for forgiveness.
 In addition, potential liabilities and recapture should be addressed in the purchase agreement.

 Although this guidance offers welcomed clarity to buyers and sellers, it does leave some unanswered questions.
 For example, it is not clear how transactions that are structured as a sale of equity but are treated for income tax purposes as an asset sale, should be treated.
 More guidance may be needed in that area.

 The COVID-19 Task Force at Klehr Harrison stands ready to assist you in your business and legal needs.
 We will continue to provide additional information and guidance as the COVID-19 situation develops.

-Co-authors Sharon Shachar, partner, and Sarah Herman, associate, are members of the tax practice group within the corporate and securities department at Klehr Harrison.
+Author Sarah Herman is an associate in the tax practice group within the corporate and securities department at Klehr Harrison.